afraelizondo/Surfs_Up_Analysis/README.md

 # Surfs up
-Weather analysis in order to study the possibility of opening a shop in Hawaii.

 ## Overview of the statistical analysis

+The current project analyzes data of Hawaii weather in order to study the possibility of opening a shop serving surfboards and ice cream to locals an tourists in this beautiful island.
+This was performed with the objective of attracting investors.
+The tools used for displad this analytics were Jupyter Notebook File and SQLite database.

 ## Results